WHY BIOMASS ELECTRICITY SHOULD NOT RECEIVE RENEWABLE ENERGY SUBSIDIES

 As well as being essential ‘carbon sinks’, soaking up large volumes of CO2 that humanity emits every year, forests are also unique ecosystems, home to thousands of species.

-There is strong evidence that biomass electricity in the UK is causing destruction and degradation of forests.
+Biomass electricity in the UK is already causing destruction and degradation of forests.

 Most biomass in the UK is burnt in the form of wood pellets.
-The South-East US is a large and rapidly growing centre of wood pellet production and export; exports rose from 1.6 million tonnes in 20129 to 6.1 million tonnes in 201510, and demand is only set to grow as plans for expansion are underway.
+The South-eastern US is a large and rapidly growing centre of wood pellet production and export; exports from that region to the EU rose from 1 million tonnes in 2011 to 4.9 million tonnes in 2015, and demand is only set to grow as plans for expansion are underway.

 Studies from NGOs and in peer-reviewed scientific journals show that the logging of forests and conversion to monoculture plantations due to the growing wood pellet demand poses a serious threat to the old-growth wetland forests of the South-East.
 These forests are found within a ‘biodiversity hotspot’, and contain large numbers of rare and endangered species, including black bears, numerous songbird species, bats and butterflies.
 They also provide essential ecosystem services, such as purifying water and flood control.

-Most of this wood pellet production is for export to the UK.
-The largest customer is Drax Power Station in Yorkshire, the largest biomass power plant in the world, which in 2015 received £470 million in government subsidy.
+Most of wood pellets from the south-eastern US are exported to the UK.
+The largest customer is Drax Power Station in Yorkshire, the largest biomass power plant in the world, which in 2017 received £729 million in government subsidy.

-According to Drax Plc’s Annual Report for 2015, the power station burnt over 3.1 million tonnes of pellets from the US that year.
-As each tonne of pellets requires two tonnes of green wood, Drax burnt the equivalent of over 6.2 million tonnes of wood from the US.
+According to Drax Plc’s Annual Report for 2016, the power station burnt around 4 million tonnes of pellets from the US that year.
+As each tonne of pellets requires two tonnes of green wood, Drax burnt the equivalent of over 8 million tonnes of wood from the US.
 All of this came from pellet mills in the southern US, the majority from pellet mills owned by Enviva.
-US conservation NGO investigations11 have shown logs from clearcut wetland forests in North Carolina being processed at an Enviva pellet mill known to supply Drax (see picture above).
+US conservation NGO investigations have shown logs from clearcut wetland forests in North Carolina being processed at Enviva pellet mills that supply Drax (see picture above).

 Processing residues and waste wood are often cited as potential bioenergy sources with no negative biodiversity impacts.
-However, figures contained in a US Department of Agriculture Report from 201212 show that 59.3 million dry tonnes of wood residues arose at timber-processing facilities in the US, but less than 1% of those were not used for other purposes and thus available for pellet production.
+However, figures contained in a US Department of Agriculture Report from 2012 show that 59.3 million dry tonnes of wood residues arose at timber-processing facilities in the US, but less than 1% of those were not used for other purposes and thus available for pellet production.
 Clearly the availability of processing residues and waste wood for bioenergy is too small to support large-scale biomass electricity.
+Companies such as Drax and Enviva routinely describe whole trees as ‘residues’ or ‘low-value’, just because they have been cut down before growing to full size or because they have grown crooked rather than straight.

 The Convention on Biological Diversity and its Aichi Target require all member states (including the UK) to reduce or phase out subsidies that are harmful to biodiversity.
 There is strong evidence that UK subsidies are contravening these targets with subsidies for biomass electricity.